capac/ml-zoomcamp/2023/capstone-2/README.md

 * `make_dataset.py`
     * Downloads and extracts the Stanford Dogs dataset images and annotations.
+* `data_selection.py`
+    * Crops dog images for all 120 dog breeds.
+Use only if you want the complete data set for modeling.
 * `exploratory_data_analysis.py`
     * Shows bar plot of the top 10 folders by number of unique dog breed images.
 The bar plot itself is in the `plots` folder.
 * `notebook.ipynb`